TonyTang2001/iOS_Project_Counter181016/Updates.md

 ∙ Different themes and color styles are now available to everyone!
 ∙ NEW Haptic feedbacks are added, several current ones are modified.

+# 3.2 Update #
+- Themes for iPhone XR

+# 3.3 Update #
+- Theme inspired by Xcode
+- Gradient of UICollectionView of Color Selection

 # Todos #
 - 3D touch Quick Action
 - Parallax Effect according to Style & Theme